-Different hair color can give you different feeling tones.
-There is no doubt that virgin hair extensions are the best type of weaves for dyeing your hair.
+Different hair colors can give you different feeling tones.
+There is no doubt that virgin hair extensions are the best type of weave for dyeing your hair.
 Virgin Remy hair extensions have not been chemically processed in any way, so they can be dyed without causing hardly any damage to your hair.

 Things You'll Need Before Dyeing The Virgin Indian Hair

 First, you need to buy hair dye, a developer, gloves, and an applicator bottle from a beauty supply store or salon.
 You should avoid purchasing hair dye from a box at the drugstore because it will be a lot more difficult to match your Indian Remy hair color that way unless you're going for an ombre or colored effect.

 Gently comb through your Indian hair bundles to get rid of any tangles and if you have any styling products on your extensions, it's important to wash them out first as well.
 After washing and combing out the virgin hair extensions or weaves make sure they dry thoroughly.
 Since using a hair dryer is not recommended, allow them to dry overnight before applying the hair dye the next day.

 Next prepare the hair color mixture.
 Put on your gloves and mix up the right amount of hair color and developer together.
 After pouring your hair dye and developer into the applicator bottle, mix them up together by shaking the bottle for about one minute.